- You Can Create Whatever Life You Want So Stop Talking Yourself Out of Your Destiny

 As I mentioned, I was 22 at the time, fresh out of college and hungry to learn how to build an online business for myself.

-After going through the Affiliate Marketing Bootcamp along with whatever else I could get my hands on that would teach me affiliate marketing, I began building niche websites.
+After going through their training along with whatever else I could get my hands on that would teach me affiliate marketing, I began building niche websites.

 The first website I ever built was a “fan” site of the show Pretty Little Liars (even though I wasn’t a fan at all and literally knew nothing about the series).